 For data retrieval, Veeam Backup & Replication offers the following modes (starting from the most efficient):

-When you configure backup proxy settings, you can manually select a transport mode, or let Veeam Backup & Replication select the most appropriate mode automatically.
-If you use automatic mode selection, Veeam Backup & Replication will scan backup proxy configuration and its connection to the VMware vSphere infrastructure to choose the optimal transport mode.
-If several transport modes are available for the same backup proxy, Veeam Backup & Replication will choose the mode in the following order: Direct storage access > Virtual appliance > Network.
+When you configure VMware backup proxy settings, you can manually select a transport mode, or let Veeam Backup & Replication select the most appropriate mode automatically.
+If you use automatic mode selection, Veeam Backup & Replication will scan VMware backup proxy configuration and its connection to the VMware vSphere infrastructure to choose the optimal transport mode.
+If several transport modes are available for the same VMware backup proxy, Veeam Backup & Replication will choose the mode in the following order: Direct storage access > Virtual appliance > Network.

 Veeam Backup & Replication leverages VMware vStorage APIs for Data Protection (VADP) for all transport modes except for backup from storage snapshots, the direct NFS transport mode and the virtual appliance transport mode.
 VADP can be used for VMware vSphere starting from version 4.

-Applicability and efficiency of each transport mode primarily depends on the type of datastore used by the source host — local or shared, and on the backup proxy type — physical or virtual.
-The table below shows recommendations for installing the backup proxy, depending on the storage type and desired transport mode.
+Applicability and efficiency of each transport mode primarily depends on the type of datastore used by the source host — local or shared, and on the VMware backup proxy type — physical or virtual.
+The table below shows recommendations for installing the VMware backup proxy, depending on the storage type and desired transport mode.

 Production Storage Type